lookageek/ansible-role-elasticsearch/README.md

       ES_JAVA_OPTS: "-Xms2g -Xmx2g"

 Set `ES_JAVA_OPTS` environment variable in the play before starting Elasticsearch to specify how much heap memory you need Elasticsearch to have.
 It should not be more than half of machine's total memory.

+## Removing or Closing logstash indexes

+If you are using elasticsearch for logstash, you may need to remove indexes older than some X days

+    machine_user: ubuntu

+Set the `machine_user` for making a cron job

+    elasticsearch_purge_logstash_indexes: true
+    elasticsearch_purge_logstash_indexes_older_than: 15

+If you want to delete the indexes older than days mentioned, a cron job is created which runs once a day

+    elasticsearch_close_logstash_indexes: false
+    elasticsearch_close_logstash_indexes_older_than: 15

+If you want to keep the older data, and just remove it from being active, a cron job is created which runs once a day.
+[More info](https://www.elastic.co/guide/en/elasticsearch/guide/current/retiring-data.html)

 ## License